Here are some tips to help you handle your investments during a divorce:

 Know What’s Your Fair Share

 Half of everything is yours.
-Under Pennsylvania Law, property acquired during marriage must be equitably divided between the divorcing spouses.
+Under Pennsylvania law, property acquired during the marriage must be equitably divided between the divorcing spouses.
 This process is not only a matter of establishing who will retain the family home or who will get which car.
 Other assets that are harder to value, including pensions, investments, and businesses, must also be included in the original property settlement agreement

 Consider hiring a financial planner or accountant to work with you and your divorce lawyer to help prepare and protect your long-term financial future.
 Most people only focus on the immediate task of dividing assets and setting up alimony and child support.
 When making these decisions, you should keep in mind what things might be like in 10 to 20 years.
 If you have young children, they will start applying to college quicker than you expect.
 This is something you may want to account for in your divorce settlement.

 This is a good time to tweak your retirement plan.
 The strategy you set up with your spouse may be too aggressive and risky for your solo saving goals.
 This is an opportunity to create a more secure and comfortable portfolio.